Marriages, civil unions and de facto relationships

 Civil Union Act 2004, ss 7–9

-You’ll need to get a civil union licence and then have a formal ceremony before either a Registrar of Civil Unions or an approved civil union celebrant.
+You’ll need to get a civil union licence and then have a formal ceremony before a Registrar of Civil Unions or an approved civil union celebrant.

 You’ll also have to pay a fee.
 You will be given information about how to post your payment to the Births, Deaths and Marriages office in Wellington on the form.